 Rava dosa takes a little longer time to cook than regular dosa.

-The more you cook the dosas and the more golden it becomes, the more crisp it will be.
-You can even cook both the sides if you want.
+The more you cook the rava dosa and the more golden it becomes, the more crisp it will be.
+Flip and cook the second side for ½ to 1 minute.

-Fold and then serve hot with coconut chutney and sambar.
+Fold and then serve suji ka dosa hot with coconut chutney and sambar.

 The flours settles down at the bottom of the batter.
 So you have to stir and mix the batter very well every time you make dosa.
 In case the batter becomes thick after making a few dosa, then add some water and stir again.

 Serve rava dosa with coconut chutney or dosa podi or any chutney of your choice.
 They also taste good with peanut chutney or tomato chutney or ginger chutney or onion chutney.